dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 # Breaking changes in EF Core 8.0 (EF8)

-This page will dcoument API and behavior changes that have the potential to break existing applications updating to EF Core 8.0.
+This page will document API and behavior changes that have the potential to break existing applications updating to EF Core 8.0.

 ## Summary